capless/pfunk/README.md

 - Create a GraphQL endpoint and a schema validating ORM with the same code.
 - Authentication collections, indexes, user-defined functions, and roles included.
 - Generic CRUD user-defined functions included
+- Create a REST API to integrate Fauna and Non-Fauna related tasks
 - Schema validation based on the [Valley](https://github.com/capless/valley) library.

 ## Full Documentation